cgwire/gazu/docs/source/index.rst

 |logo|

-Gazu is a Python client for Zou, the Kitsu API.
-It allows to fetch easily your CG production data.
-More than giving access to data, it allows to perform operations on it like marking a task as started or setting a thumbnail on a shot.
+Gazu is a Python client for the Kitsu API.
+It allows fetching easily your CG production data.
+More than giving access to data, it allows performing operations on it like marking a task as started or setting a thumbnail on a shot.

-*NB: It requires an up and running instance of Zou to run properly.*
+*NB: It requires an up and running instance of the Kitsu API to run properly.*

 Who is it for?
 ==============

-The audience for Gazu are Technical Artists, Technical Directors and Software Engineers from CG studios.
+The audience for this Python client is Technical Artists, Technical Directors and Software Engineers from CG studios.
 With Gazu they can augment their tools with the CG production data.

 Use cases
 =========